Pesto like olive pate and hummus is so easy to make in your own kitchen.

 Remember you can use the search function to find more information on many of these links like the salad dressing because google has made us remove many links.

 Whether it's bowel cancer, headaches, diverticulitis or piles, believe you me constipation will prematurely make the end of your life a misery.
-Instead, like me, enjoy a good salad most days.
+Instead, like me, enjoy a good salad most days; we're not discussing small beer here.

 You say you don't have time; think of all the hours you'll be saving visiting doctor's rooms.
 If you don't spend time looking after your body, then just where are you planning to live, eh?